Jobs in education

 Benefits of Joining the Jayhawk Family

-When you enroll in an online graduate program in education at the KU School of Education, ranked a Top 15 Best Education School (among public universities),13 you become an integral part of a forward-thinking community of educators—and a Jayhawk for life.
+When you enroll in an online graduate program in education at the KU School of Education, ranked the #35 Best Online Master's in Education Program and #13 Best Online Masters in Education Programs for Veterans,15 you become an integral part of a forward-thinking community of educators—and a Jayhawk for life.

 We support you both during your time in the program, through your assigned Student Success Coordinator, and after graduation, at which point you can continue to tap into the Jayhawk network and various career resources.